 What Jesus does here is more than just restore a deceased son to a mourning widow.
 He does meet the widow’s need; more importantly, though, we also see Jesus revealing Himself to us in all of His power and authority—even authority over death.
 Jesus possesses power over the invisible sphere of the spirit world to which the soul goes.
 He of all people is able to call back that which is apparently gone.
 He is the only one who could do it—and He did it.
 The onlookers’ reaction says it all: “God has visited his people!”
 This should make Jesus’ compassion all the more magnificent to us.
 How wondrous it is, that somebody as vast in His resources, someone who could halt the tragic procession to the grave itself, would stoop to the level of a no-name woman in her miserable circumstances on a routine day as she buries her only boy!

 Scenes such as this one show us that Jesus doesn’t simply comment on the great enemies of mankind, sickness and death; He overcomes them.
 He hears the cries of the sorrowful, and He comforts them, not only in an earthly, temporal sense but also in a final, perfect, and eternal form by offering Himself as the means of salvation to those who believe.

 There’s a hymn quote for everything, and this truth is no exception.
 Let these words help you as you reflect on and give thanks to our Savior, the Compassionate Shepherd:

-Him and you'll know Him by the nail prints in his hand.
-7
+And you’ll know Him by the nail prints in His hand.